shopware/shopware/changelog/_unreleased/2022-06-27-fix-info-text-of-command.md

 author_github: Isengo1989
 ---
 # Core
-* Fix info text on SQL to Redis migration
+* Changed the info message of the Redis to SQL migration command